 Let’s look at the chamber music process through a typical school year.

 The night before the first day of classes we hold a sight-reading chamber music party to help new and returning students meet each other.
 Many student-formed groups emerge from this evening’s rousing, chaotic, and always enthusiastic endeavor.

-A few days after classes begin, students turn in their applications for CHM 120 (CHM 520 for graduate students).
+Students who wish to be in Chamber Music register for CHM MUS Section BB, “Wants Chamber Music.”
+They then submit online applications, due on the third day of fall classes.
 Many students have a particular group in mind already; others apply individually, asking to be placed in a group.
 Lucy Chapman, the chair of Chamber Music, pores over the applications, and emerges from several days of organizing and consulting with the roster of chamber music for the semester.

 Roster of Chamber Music

 This roster includes between 55 and 70 groups each semester.
 There are string quartets, piano trios, woodwind quintets, and brass quintets, but also unusual combinations, such as Charles Wuorinen’s Spin-off, for violin, double bass, and marimba, or George Crumb’s Quest, for saxophone, harp, guitar, double bass, and two percussionists.
 Each group is assigned a faculty coach who works intensively with them throughout the semester.
 Some students stay with the same group for an entire year; others change groups for the second semester.
 A violin student may be playing a Shostakovich string quartet in the fall and Baroque arias with a singer and harpsichord in the spring.